witmin/d3-practice-circles-on-map/README.md

-# Choropleth Map with D3
+# Circles on a Map with D3
 The video tutorial on FreeCodeCamp.org made by Curran Kelleher: https://www.youtube.com/watch?v=_8V5o2UHG0E&list=WL&index=1&t=39243s

 This repository used [rollup.js](https://rollupjs.org/) as the JavaScript module bundler.